exesaLigno/Mipt/2sem/ASM/Jaul/README.md

 <a name="object"><h2>Object files</h2></a>

-Object files contains pre-compiled code and functions names for linker.
+Object files contains pre-compiled code and function names for linker.

 First 4 bytes is `JAUL`, next 8 bytes is *long int* with length of subsequent executable bytecode.